-Normally, the first inspection priority for Area Offices is to conduct unprogrammed inspections, and the inspection priorities as described in the FOM (OSHA Instruction [CPL 02-00-150](#), or its successor, will be followed with the following additional procedures:
+Normally, the first inspection priority for Area Offices is to conduct unprogrammed inspections, and the inspection priorities as described in the FOM (OSHA Instruction [CPL 02-00-150](#)), or its successor, will be followed with the following additional procedures:

-1. Area Offices that have started but not completed a cycle of inspections from the SST-10 plan must normally complete that cycle before moving to inspections under the SST-11 plan.
+1. Area Offices that have started but not completed a cycle of inspections from the SST-11 plan must normally complete that cycle before moving to inspections under the SST-12 plan.
 See [CPL 02-00-025](#), Scheduling System for Programmed Inspections, at paragraph B.1.b.(1)(e).1 that lists permissible carryovers from one cycle to another cycle.
-2. All establishments on the SST-11 Primary Inspection List must be inspected unless, in view of resource considerations, such as agency emphasis programs, the Regional Administrator authorizes the Area Director to conduct a smaller number of inspections.
+2. All establishments on the SST-12 Primary Inspection List must be inspected unless, in view of resource considerations, such as agency emphasis programs, the Regional Administrator authorizes the Area Director to conduct a smaller number of inspections because this year's primary list is selected to support ASP's study evaluation.
+Regional Administrators shall only provide such authorization under limited circumstances.
 Such authorization will normally require the Area Office to complete all inspections in the current cycle.
 The Regional Administrators shall submit their yearly goals in the annual performance plan which states how many SST inspections will be conducted by the Region.